yboodhan/yash-yoga/README.md

 # express-auth

-This is the boilerplate code for projects.
-This is a skeleton node/express app with basic local user authentication.
+This is the basic starting code for projects.
+It is a skeleton node/express app with basic local user authentication.
 It exists so that *I don't have to start from scratch on my projects*.

 ## What it includes: